AlexWargon/Nukecs/README.md

     // if a component doesn't have any data, it will be marked as a tag and won't take up any memory, public struct MyTagComponent : IComponent { }  // it will just be used in the query for filtering.

-    // System.IDisposable //used to clear component data to avoid leak or something like that public struct MyDisposableComponent : IComponent, System.IDisposable
+    // System.IDisposable used to clear component data to avoid leak or something like that public struct MyDisposableComponent : IComponent, System.IDisposable
     {
         public float MyValue; //unmanaged data